ethyca/fides/docs/fides/docs/guides/policy_webhooks.md

 <<<<<<< HEAD:docs/fides/docs/guides/policy_webhooks.md
 If there are no derived identities, send an empty `{}` request body.

 The `reply-to-token` is a JWE containing the current webhook ID, scopes to access the callback endpoint, and the datetime the token is issued.
 Fides unpacks this and resumes the privacy request execution after the specified webhook.
 The `reply-to-token` expires after a set amount of time, (the `privacy_request_delay_timeout` in your Fides [config](../installation/configuration.md)).
-Once the Redis cache expires, Fides no longer has the original identity data and the privacy request should be resubmitted.
+Once the Redis cache expires, Fides no longer has the original identity data and the privacy request should be resubmitted
 =======

 If there are no derived identities, an empty `{}` request body will suffice.

 The `reply-to-token` is a JWE containing the current webhook id, scopes to access the callback endpoint,